parthsujalshah/Recommendation-Engine/README.md

-# HYBRID RECOMMENDER
+# PERSONALISED RECOMMENDER

-### Purpose
+### Introduction
 The purpose of this application is to make personalised recommendations of books for its users.
-The recommendations are based on 2 things:
+The recommendations are based on 2 things (thus, it uses a hybrid model):
     1. Choice of the user: Based on how the user rates each book
     2. The book selected by the user: To suggest similar books

-## Using the application:
+### Using the application:
 - The user fills a reader name and clicks on submit button.
 In this case, there are 3 reader names which are linked to the dataset: "r1", "r2", and "r3".
 To get the results, please fill one of these reader names.
 - The user is redirected to a page where there is a list of options of all the books available
 - User will select a book on the basis of which he/she wants similar recommendations